sa6mwa/schemator/README.md

 generator := schemator.New(ctx, required, importPaths...)
 ```

-Calling `generator.Generate(model)` returns the JSON Schema bytes for the supplied model type. `WriteSchema` and `WriteSchemas` are convenience helpers for writing the schema to disk.
+Calling `generator.Generate(model)` returns the JSON Schema bytes for the supplied model type. `WriteSchema` writes a single schema to an explicit path, while `WriteSchemas` takes an output directory and emits one `<Type>.schema.json` file per model.

 ## Usage Examples